-Aboriginal History through Art • Understanding the history of Canada requires considering our stories from multiple perspectives including those of Canada’s First Nations peoples.
+Indigenous History through Art • Understanding the history of Canada requires considering our stories from multiple perspectives including those of Canada's First Nations peoples.
 Gain a new appreciation of our country by learning through the Indigenous art on display.

 Inuit Art in the Contemporary World • Discover how social, political, and economic changes across Canada’s Arctic are reflected in the visual arts.
 Explore the role Inuit artists play in communicating these developments to the rest of Canada and the world.

 Art in Context • Explore one of Canada’s finest art collections and learn how the context of an artwork is essential to understanding its historical and contemporary meaning.
 Connect works of art to a specific time, place, or community, and develop an understanding of how art reflects and influences culture and identity.

 90-minute workshops can be adapted to grade levels as indicated.